-Sleep is important.
-Everyone knows it and as parents, you want your child(ren) to get the best night’s rest possible.
+How to use choose your child’s first bed, as we all know, sleep is important, especially for children.
+Everyone knows it, and as parents, you want your child(ren) to get the best night’s rest possible.
 You want them to be healthy and happy, not unhealthy and grumpy and overtired.
 Part of this will mean you have to choose the right bed for them.
 Here are a few tips to help you make that difficult call:

 Consider your child(ren)’s weight and age

 Your kids aren’t going to stay little forever, as much you may or may not want them to.
-You need to consider their weight and age.
+It would be best if you considered their weight and age.
 If it’s the child’s first bed – i.e. they’re transitioning from a cot to a bed – you should be looking to make this transition when the child is somewhere between 1 and a half years old and 3 years old.

 Spinal support is paramount

-The spine and neck have to be in a neutral position i.e. a position that does not place undue stress on them.
+The spine and neck have to be in a neutral position, i.e. a position that does not place undue stress.
 It’s a question of balance.
-The mattress must be firm enough to keep them comfortable, but not so soft that they sink into it.
+The mattress must be firm enough to keep them comfortable but not so soft that they sink into it.

 Spring mattress or something else?

-Memory foam mattresses provide comfort and can help a child to stay cool at night, but spring mattresses are more durable.
+Memory foam mattresses provide comfort and help a child stay cool at night, but a spring mattress is more durable.
 Children are light enough to sleep on them without incurring too much wear and tear on them.
 They offer a lot of support, not to mention comfort, and endure moisture better as well.

 Opting for a fun children’s bed